Keep your plants healthy using our watering guide.

 The Golden Rule: Check the moisture level before you water!

-Until the root system is well established–usually one full year–you need to check the soil for moisture to determine how wet or dry it is before you water.
+Until the root system is well-established–usually one full year–check the soil for moisture to determine how wet or dry it is before watering.
 Dig down into the root ball and surrounding soil at a depth of 4–5 inches and feel the soil with your fingers.
-If the soil is moist, it does not need to be watered.
+If the soil is moist, do not water.
 Cover it back up and check again later.
 If the soil is dry, water the plant thoroughly until the root ball and surrounding soil are wet.
 Watering deeply encourages the roots to grow deeper into the soil, which will allow the plant to better endure droughts.